How to Get Published in Bloomberg: A Practical Guide for Executives

 Common Mistakes Executives Make When Pitching Bloomberg

 The most common error is submitting an article that is fundamentally about the executive's company rather than about a market or business dynamic.
 Bloomberg readers are financially literate and will recognize promotional framing immediately.
-Any piece where your company appears more than once as a subject — not a passing reference, but a subject — will be declined.
+Pieces where your company appears repeatedly as a subject — not as a passing reference, but as the subject — are far more likely to be declined.

 A second common mistake is pitching timeless topics rather than timely ones.
 Bloomberg is a news organization.
 An op-ed about "the importance of leadership agility" has no news peg, no urgency, and will not compete with pitches that are tied to something happening in markets this week or this quarter.
 Every pitch needs a reason why it needs to run now.